tamari92/kf2-tournament/streamers.md

 Every Tournament Streamer at minimum should:
 ```
 1. Be able to run the game on MEDIUM to HIGH graphics settings (HIGH is preferred).
-2. Have enough internet bandwidth and good enough hardware to stream at at least 1080p (1920x1080 or 1920x1200) resolution.
+2. Have enough internet bandwidth and sufficient hardware to stream at at least 720p (1280x720 16:9 or 1280x800 16:10) resolution.
+3. Have enough internet bandwidth and sufficient hardware to stream at at least 60 frames per second.
 ```